 The number of ships in the international LNG fleet with an ice class standard is very low.
-As of January 2016, there were only 11 LNG carriers with Ice Class 1A standard in operation and a further 1 vessel with Ice Class 1A on order.
-The only company to date that has experience with and performed NSR transits with LNG carriers is Dynagas Ltd.
+As of January 2018, there were only 16 LNG carriers with Ice Class 1A and Ice-Class 1A Super Standard in operation and ten vessels on order.